prashanth180/prashanth180/README.md

 ### Hi there 👋,
 ### I'm Prashanth Adepu, Full Stack Developer

 #### I have developed applications across domains, ground up.
-Been part of companies during their process of MVP, bootstrap, funded, and exit lifecycles.
+Been part of development cycles as early as MVP, bootstrap, funded, and exit lifecycles.
 Been a founder, part of founding technology teams, developed multiple MVP's.
-Experienced working on rails, reactjs and firebase.
+Experienced working on rails, reactjs and others.

 🏠 [website][website] **|**